OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 ## Prepare to test your add-in

-Now that you're finished coding, let's

-Before you can test your add-in in Outlook, you must complete the tasks described in this section.
+Now that the code changes are complete, you're *almost* ready to test your Room Validator add-in in Outlook.
+But first, prepare to test your add-in by completing the tasks described in this section.

 ### Start the web server